 Kate has worked alongside people and families for many years working in a range of settings and communities.
 Kate is passionate about individuals directing their own lives and feels that she has been incredibly privileged to meet people and families who have shared their experiences of helpful supports and creative approaches to change.

-Over the last 5 years Kate has worked as a Senior Consultant with Paradigm – a national training and consultancy organisation.
-She led on some of the first self directed support initiatives in the UK on projects such as New Partnerships and Dynamite, using these experiences to share some valuable lessons about real system change and empowerment.
-Kate believes that real empowerment is so much more than simply moving money, but requires a radical change to the way in which we empower people to lead change across all areas of life including our welfare systems and communities.
+Kate led on some of the first self directed support initiatives in the UK on projects such as New Partnerships and Dynamite, using these experiences to learn some valuable lessons about real system change and empowerment.
+She believes that real empowerment is much more than simply moving money, but requires a radical change to the way in which we assist people to lead change across all areas of life including our welfare systems and communities.

-Kate qualified with the DIPSW and LGMB Cert in Management and is an honorary lecturer with Lancaster University teaching on Leadership for Change.
+Kate qualified with the DIPSW and LGMB Cert in Management.

 Kate lives in Perth with her partner John, learning to live an Aussie lifestyle in Western Australia.
 However as a true Geordie she keeps her connections at home alive returning to the North East of England regularly.